Higher Hochschild cohomology, Brane topology and centralizers of $E_n$-algebra maps: Centralizers

-Since the family of open cubes inside $\R^n$ forms a factorization basis of $\R^n$, it is enough to check that the factorization algebra structures on $\mathcal{A}'$ and $\mathcal{A}$ are equivalent on these basis of open cubes, which form a factorizing cover (see~\cite{CG} for the definition of factorization algebra on a basis of open subsets and the fact that a factorization algebra is determined by its value on a basis).
-This is precisely the compatibility condition~\eqref{eq:compatibilitycubetodisk} of the Lemma and the result follows. \end{proof}
+Since the family of open cubes inside $\R^n$ forms a factorization basis of $\R^n$, it is enough, by Proposition~\ref{P:extensionfrombasis}, to check that the factorization algebra structures on $\mathcal{A}'$ and $\mathcal{A}$ are equivalent on the bais $\mathcal{R}$ of open rectangles.
+From diagram~\ref{eq:Cuben=Fact}, we see that this is precisely the compatibility condition~\eqref{eq:compatibilitycubetodisk} of the Lemma.
+The result follows. \end{proof}

 \begin{rem} It is possible, though more technically involved, to use directly, in the spirit of Section~\ref{S:Edcochains}, the little cube operad $\mathcal{C}_n$ to make $RHom^{\mathcal{E}_n} \Big({A}, {B} \Big)$ an $E_n$-algebra.
 We now sketch how to do this, leaving to the interested reader the task to fill in the many details.